 The key to an undergraduate program in the college is flexibility, with a strong emphasis on personal and individualized education.
 In addition to specific programs, a wide range of options within several majors are available.
 Special programs can be developed to meet the specific interests of individual students.

 MATH 425 Calculus I and MATH 426 Calculus II or the equivalent in transfer credits or advanced placement approved by the Department of Mathematics and Statistics are required by all departments of the college.
-The exception is the information technology major, which only requires MATH 425 Calculus I. The prerequisites for calculus are three years of college-preparatory mathematics, including a half-year of trigonometry.
+The exceptions to this are the information technology major and the three computer science bachelor of arts majors, which only require MATH 425 Calculus I. The prerequisites for calculus are three years of college-preparatory mathematics, including a half-year of trigonometry.
 Before students can register for MATH 425 Calculus I, they are required to take the Mathematics Placement Test or to have taken MATH 418 Analysis and Applications of Functions (or its equivalent) and received a grade of C or better.